 A cycle helmet is essential and must be worn at all times.
 Cycling shorts are also recommended and everyone will need their own water bottles or a camel back-type hydration system.
 Apart from that, no specialist equipment is required.
 We will supply you with a list of everything you will need to take before you go.
 Cyclists will have the use of 18 or 21-gear bikes and we suggest you bring the saddle or gel cover you are used to riding on.

 We will stay in three star class hotels in shared rooms throughout the challenge.

 No, your main luggage will be transported each day by our support team.
 You will need a bag to go on your bike or a waist bag for things like your camera, sun cream, tissues etc. Any extra items you may need during the day can be carried on the support vehicle, which you will have access to during lunch and the snack stops.

 Yes of course!
 If you wish to extend your stay in Japan, you will need to come out of our group flights (and of course, we would deduct the cost from your balance).

 In addition to paying your registration fee, you will need to budget for your airport taxes and the fuel surcharge (currently £400 but subject to change – up or down), personal travel insurance, gratuities, optional tours and personal expenses.
-Please also note that you'll be arranging and paying for your own lunch throughout the challenge.

 You will need to take out your own personal travel insurance, covering health, accident, loss and repatriation.
 Dream Challenges has a recommended policy, which we can send you.
 Otherwise, you can take out your own insurance, providing it covers you for a charity cycle ride in Japan.
 British Nationals don't need a visa to enter Japan.
 You can stay as a visitor for up to three months.